 - URSO Hotel & Spa, a Small Luxury Hotel of the World – This 5-star hotel located in the heart of the neighborhood is my recommendation for all travelers that want to feel spoiled and enjoy one of the best services out there.
 Plus, you’ll be close to many bars and restaurants, as well as Plaza de Chueca!

-- The Principal Madrid – Here’s another amazing 5-star accommodation that offers an impeccable service.
+- The Principal Madrid – Here’s another amazing 5-star accommodation that offers impeccable service.
 Some of the top advantages of staying here include the on-site gym, superb rooms with comfortable beds and great location with easy access to Plaza Mayor!

 Middle-priced (US$70 – US$130)

 - JC Rooms Chueca – If you’re on the search for some incredible hotels that offer a very good value for the money, you should check out this place, it’s super cool!
 If you book your room here you’ll be walking distance to many bars and tapas places, as well as Plaza de Chueca – so great!